tommy351/kosko/.changeset/cuddly-forks-boil.md

 - TypeScript compilation errors.
 - Module import errors.

 This could be a breaking change if you expect the `generate` function to throw a `GenerateError` on these cases.
-You can set the `throwOnError` option to `false` to disable this behavior.
+You can set the `throwOnError` option to `true` to restore the previous behavior.